cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ## Trainable Weka Segmentation
 [//]: #(Ex4.1)
-1. Open the image 1546 Ctr3G-KO1R 24h.lif, which was kindly provided by Matthias Rübsam.
+1. Open the image segmentation_challenge.tif from Omero.
+This image is a little crop from the image 1546 Ctr3G-KO1R 24h.lif, which was kindly provided by Matthias Rübsam.
 It shows a mixture of two different populations of primary ceratinocytes labelled with green and red fluorescent markers.
 The nuclei are stained with a Hoechst dye.
-Select a rectangular ROI which includes about 20-30 nuclei and duplicate the blue channel.
-Save the image as segmentation-challenge.tif.

-2. Manually count the nuclei in the image using the Multi-point tool.
+2. Duplicate the blue channel.
+Manually count the nuclei in the image using the Multi-point tool.
 Exclude nuclei which touch the border.

 3. Quickly try to do a segmentation using a manual threshold and watershed operation.
 Count the number of nuclei using the particle analyzer (exclude on edges as well).